Last Updated on January 19, 2026 by Emily Hopkins

 There’s nothing quite like getting in touch with expats who have been through it all.
 They come from a place of experience and are likely to give you more useful advice.

-Getting personal tips and advice from experienced expats is the ideal way of simplifying things.
-They’ll be able to guide you through the process or even refer you as a candidate in the company they work in.
+Getting personal tips and advice from experienced expats is one of the best ways to simplify your job search.
+They can guide you through the process and may even refer you to positions within the companies where they work.

 Connecting with like-minded people will reduce the stress that comes with integrating into a new community.